 The failure of several big companies such as Enron Corporation, Arthur Anderson, Lehman Brotthers, and worldCom have diminished public trust (Snider et al., 2003).
 The business disaster including financial scandals have triggered the need of strong corporate social responsibility (CSR).
 Yoon et al. (2006) said that CSR activities can be used to attract consumer social view attention to the firms, to create firms's brand image and to develop positive relationships with stakeholders as well.
 Stakeholders will use information provided by companies to make decision.
-According to Hong & Andersen (2011), external stakeholders will rely on financial statement to value amount, timing, and uncertainty of future cash flow.
+According to Hogs & Andersen (2011), external stakeholders will refe on financial statement to value amount, timing, and uncertainty of future cash flow.
 Therefore, the quality of reported earning has an important role in communication process between firms and its external stakeholders.

-There are only a few research that investigate CSR and earning quality, beside that the results of prior research still vary.
+There are only a few research that in 36 stigate CSR and earning quality, beside that the results of prior research still vary.
 Some of previous research showed the positive relationshiop between CSR and erning quality, whereas others found the negative association of CSR and eaning quality (Belkaoui, 2004; Laksmana & Yang, 2009; Muttakin et al., 2015, Salewski & Zulch, 2014).
-Moreover research topic that had been studied for many times is about the affect of CSR on financial performance (Mc Guire et al., 1988; Preston & O'Bannon, 1997; Waddock & Graves, 1997; Balabanis et al., 1998; Stanwick & Stanwick, 1998; Mc Williams & Siegel, 2000; Moore, 2001; Van de Velde et al., 2005; Fauzi & Idris, 2009; Rais & Goedegebuure, 2009; Dunn & Sainty, 2009; Aras et al., 2010; Karagiorgos, 2010; Reddy & Gordon, 2010; Samy et al., 2010; Crisostomo et al., 2011; Ekatah et al., 2011; Saleh et al., 2011; Bayoud et al., 2012; Luethge & Han, 2012; Amrousy et al., 2012; Sun, 2012; Purnomo & Widianingsih, 2012; Afiff & Anantadjaya, 2013; Nuryaman, 2013; Turcsanyi & Sisaye, 2013; Dewi et al., 2014; Malik & Nadeem, 2014; Chih & Chih, 2014; Chen et al., 2015).
+Moreover research topic that had begat studied for many times is about the affect of CSR on financial formance (Mc Guire et al., 1988; Preston & O'Bannon, 1997; Waddock & Graves, 1997; Balabanis et al., 1998; Stanwick & Stanwick, 1998; Mc Williams & Siegel, 2000; Moore, 2001; Van de Velde et al., 2005; Fauzi & Idris, 2009; Rais & Goedegebuure, 2009; Jonn & Sainty, 2009; Aras et al., 2010; Karagiorgos, 2010; Reddy & Gordon, 2010; Samy et al., 2010; Crisostomo et al., 2011; Ekatah et al., 2012; Purnomo & Widianingh, 2012; Afiff & Anantadjaya, 2013; Nuryaman, 2013; Turcsanyi & Sisaye, 2013; Dewi et al., 2014; Malik & Nadeem, 2014; Chih & Chih, 2014; Chen et al., 2015).

 There is a theory which can be used to explain the affect of CSR on eaning quality, which is stakeholder theory.
 Freeman (1984) in Mainardes et al. (2011) explained that firm, toward stakeholder, not only responsible in economic aspect but also in moral aspect (social and environment).
 CSR is considered as embodiment of stakeholder theory, because it can fulfill social, economic, and environment responsibility (Caroll, 1991).
 Based on previous statement, then firm that do CSR will be more responsible economically and morally.
-Responsible in moral aspect means that firm will reported earning based on reality and transparent, this means that firm financial statement is reliable and represent faithfulness.
+Responsible in moral aspect means that firm will reported earning based on reality and transparent, therefore the firm financial statement will be reliable and represent faithfulness.

 Based on stakeholder theory, positive relationship between CSR and earning quality needs to be reviewed.
-Based also on this theory and Laksmana & Yang (2009), this research intend to prove positive relationship between CSR and earning quality proxied by accrual quality on miscellaneous industry firm which listed on Indonesia Stock Exchange (IDX).
+Moreover, the results of research conducted by Laksmana & Yang (2009) has also inspired this study.
+We intend34 prove positive relationship between CSR and earning quality proxied by accrual quality on miscellaneous industry firm which listed on Indonesia Stock Exchange (IDX).

-2. Theoritical Foundation and Hypothesis Development
+2. Theoretical Foundation and Hypothesis Development

-2.1 Theoritical Foundation

-2.1.1 Stakeholder Theory
+- 2.1 Theoretical Foundation - 2.1.1 Stakeholder Theory

-Stakeholder theory first emerged from Freeman's idea (1984) written in his article, Strategic Management: a Stakeholder Approach (Mainardes et al., 2011).
-Freeman (1984) in

-Pirsch et al. (2007) defined stakeholders as group or individual that affect and affected by firm's goal achievement.
+Stakeholder theory first emerged from Freeman's idea (1984) written in his article, Strategic Managemeters a Stakeholder Approach (Mainardes et al., 2011).
+Freeman (1984) in Pirsch et al. (2007) defined stakeholders as group or individual that affect and affected by firm's goal achievement.

 Based on normative aspect, stakeholder theory is viewed as the guidance of firm, so that firm can do its business activities based on moral principle (Donaldson & Preston, 1995).
-This statement is supported by Pirsch et al. (2007).
+This statement is supported by Pirsch et al (33007).
 They stated that firm continuity and success depend on fulfillment of economic (profit maximization) and non-economic (social and environment) responsibility by fulfilling various needs of stakeholder.